Surfer's Paradise Beaches

 and prices are reasonable.

-If you can forget culture and cute low-rise
+If you can ignore the lack of culture and cute

-Victorian architecture for a while the Gold Coast rocks and the waves
+Victorian architecture found in other Australian cities, the Gold Coast rocks and the waves

 this is more of a retiree and family destination than, for example, Cairns or Airlie Beach.